wavemaker/docs/learn/on-premise/observability/metrics-collection/overview.md

 *Metrics* is needed to get realtime application performance insights.

-In the WaveMaker Platform, we have integrated the **Prometheus** monitoring tool.
+In WaveMaker platform, we have integrated the **Prometheus** monitoring tool.
 Prometheus is widely used and has a lot of opensource modules and tools which are easy to integrate.

 The following tools are integrated with Prometheus in WaveMaker Platform